freebsd/git_conv/README.md

 Neither `vendor`, `user` or `projects` branches are "visible" by default.
 `backups` refs are deleted branches and `cvs2svn` contains some of the detritus left over from the CVS days and the cvs2svn conversion.
+The `internal` namespace for now only has the `access` and `mentors` file, detailing when people got their various commit bits.

 ```
 git config --add remote.origin.fetch '+refs/vendor/*:refs/vendor/*'